 Expect to hear super-loud complaining from your friends who are Gemini or Virgo, since both are ruled by Mercury!
-Mercury also rules a lot of industries like publishing, writing, editing, advertising, sales, public relations & anything to do with transport, like airlines, the post office & cabs!
-This means it can be particularly rough for Gemini train conductors & Virgo magazine editors, so be kind to any you know!
+Mercury also rules a lot of industries like publishing, writing, editing, advertising, sales, public relations and anything to do with transport, like airlines, the post office and cabs!
+This means it can be particularly rough for Gemini train conductors and Virgo magazine editors, so be kind to any you know!

 I often find that Mercury retrograde makes me want to go into hermit mode.
 I feel like half my brain is missing so I’m really not that interested in interacting with anyone, plus every conversation seems to go in an unusual, confusing direction.
-I feel much more irritable & frustrated & things just don’t seem to go how I want them to.
+I feel much more irritable and frustrated and things just don’t seem to go how I want them to.

 Mercury retrograde wants us to move back spiritually.
 It is providing us with a chance to re-examine various areas of our life which may need a little more work, so that we can move forward to a bright new dawn.
 Now, more than ever, the time is right to look at things with clear eyes.
 Delicious, fresh perspectives are revealed.
 We often have major breakthroughs — intellectual, emotional or spiritual — during this time.

 It’s also a terrific period in which to tie up loose ends.
-So many of us have unfinished projects… Maybe that door just needs another lick of paint, or you’ll decide to put away your ex-boyfriend’s love letters once & for all.
-Having said that, this is also a time where it’s very common for old lovers, friends & acquaintances to get in touch!
-If you hear from someone from your past, get together with them & see what eventuates!
+So many of us have unfinished projects… Maybe that door just needs another lick of paint, or you’ll decide to put away your ex-boyfriend’s love letters once and for all.
+Having said that, this is also a time where it’s very common for old lovers, friends and acquaintances to get in touch!
+If you hear from someone from your past, get together with them and see what eventuates!

 surviving Mercury retrograde!

-(Print it off & stick it in your diary or on your wall!)
+(Print it off and stick it in your diary or on your wall!)